bloominstituteoftechnology/Auth-Friends/README.md

 ```

 * This is a pretty large state tree.
 But each field is extremely simple.
 * All of your items in your state tree represent a make up of actions that you're going to make asynchronously.
-Think about your
+Think about your application and the state you need.
+This reducer object will represent that state.
 * Each `friend` item that is in the `friends` array should have the following format:

 ```